lammps/lammps/doc/src/dump_modify.rst

 keywords are set to non-default values (i.e. the number of dump file pieces is not equal to the number of procs), then sorting cannot be performed.

+In a parallel run, the per-processor dump file pieces can have significant imbalance in number of lines of per-atom info.
+The *balance* keyword determines whether the number of lines in each processor snapshot are balanced to be nearly the same.
+A balance value of *no* means no balancing will be done, while *yes* means balancing will be performed.
+For a serial run, this option is ignored since the output is already balanced.

 .. note::